vaidasian/webdriverio-appium-cucumber/README.md

 Hence, the re-run or any other commands after that will cause the error message:
 "ERROR webdriver: Request failed with status 404 due to A session is either terminated or not started".
 This will cause an issue on any cloud provider setup like Browserstack or SauceLabs as the device is already disconnected after the command "deleteSession()".

-Browserstack's solution is to remove cucumber step "Then verify empty cart page" which will not cause any error.
-This is not a proper and future oriented solution.

 Attachments:
 See ./bugs/2023-08-15_appium_wdio_retry_multiple_scenario_issue_wdio-0-0.log for a detailed webdriverio test log.